 The urge to move the legs occurs during periods of rest, such as before falling asleep, and generally tends to be worse in the evenings and at night.
 Although movement relieves the symptoms, the sensations often return.
-Although this condition is known as Restless Leg Syndrome, the abnormal sensations can occur in the arms as well.
+Although this condition is known as Restless Legs Syndrome, the abnormal sensations can occur in the arms as well.

+According to the age of onset, RLS is categorized as early-onset or late-onset.
 RLS occurs in both men and women, although the incidence is slightly higher in women.
 This condition also becomes more frequent and severe with age.

-Sometimes, people with RLS also experience sudden jerking of the arms and legs known as periodic limb movements.
+In around 80% of cases, people with RLS also experience sudden jerking of the arms and legs known as periodic limb movements.
 People don't have control over this movement, which generally occurs every 20 to 60 seconds and may continue throughout the night.

-From 2% to 15% of people around the world may have RLS.
+Between 2% to 15% of people around the world may have RLS.

 The cause of RLS is not clear.
 Scientists have observed that approximately half of the people who have RLS also have a family member with the condition.